 Stop searching: You will not find it in any publication, textbook, or guideline.

 The idea behind: The sponsor had such a large budget, that the study was intentionally ‘overpowered’.
 What does that mean?
 Generally studies are powered to 80 – 90% (producer’s risk \(\small{\beta}\) 10 – 20%).
-If, say, the sponsor submitted a protocol aiming at 99% power, it should have been rejected by the IEC / IRB.
-Keep in mind that it’s the job of the IEC / IRB to be concerned about the safety of subjects in the study.
-If members voted in favor of performing the study, all is good.
+That’s stated in numerous guidelines.
+If, say, the sponsor submitted a protocol aiming at 99% power to the IEC / IRB, it should have been rejected.
+Keep in mind that it is the responsibility of the IEC / IRB to be concerned about the safety of subjects in the study.
+If members voted in favor of performing the study, all is ‘good’.
 Regrettably, their statistical expertise is limited or it might have just slipped through their attention…

 However, it might well be the opposite of what we discussed above.
-Say, the study was properly planned (prospective power ≥ 80%), but the realized CV lower, the PE closer to 1, and the dropout-rate lower than the anticipated 10%.
+Say, the study was properly designed (prospective power \(\small{\pi\geq80\%}\)), but in the study the realized CV lower, the PE closer to 1, and the dropout-rate lower than the anticipated 10%.

 up2even <- function(n) {